-Have people write down what they did the day before, then have them place a money value on the things they did according to how much it was worth to them to have it done.
+Have people write down what they did the day before, then have them place a monetary value on those things, according to how much it was worth to them to have it done.
 Finally, suggest that they focus on the activities that yield the greatest rewards.

 This activity is great for learning how to allot time for different tasks.
 Give each person a timer before you all begin a busy day.
-Have people clock in after each task they complete and keep track of the activity and time spent on it.
+Have people clock in after each task they complete, keeping track of the activity and time spent on it.

 At the end of the day, talk about how certain tasks take more time than others.
 Also, discuss how having realistic expectations of how long something will take can be valuable in planning to make the best use of their time.

-Teaching time management skills is always a goal of time management activities.
-Certain activities are focused specifically on teaching the skills that will help people plan and work efficiently.
+Teaching time management skills is always good.
+Certain management activities are focused specifically on teaching the skills that will help people plan and work efficiently.

-Time management activities are commonly used in businesses or other organizations.
+Activities for time management are commonly used in businesses or other organizations.
 Yet, learning time management skills can help you improve your everyday life, too.
 If you find that you are wasting a lot of time and not accomplishing your goals, you may need to spend some time developing those skills on your own.

-A therapist can help you understand the nature of time better.
+A counselor can help you understand the nature of time better.
 They can help you learn how to set priorities so that you can work more efficiently towards improving your life.
-If you feel you're wasting your life and unable to do anything to reach your goals, you may feel powerless or even depressed.
+If you feel you're wasting your life and unable to do anything to reach your goals, you may be overwhelmed or even depressed.
 If that happens, talking to a therapist can help you get your life back on track to build the future you want.